chik0di/GDP-Data-ETL/README.md

 - Log the progress of the code with appropriate timestamps.

-The required information needs to be made accessible as a CSV file Countries_by_GDP.csv as well as a table Countries_by_GDP in a database file World_Economies.db with attributes Country and GDP_USD_billion.

-Your boss wants you to demonstrate the success of this code by running a query on the database table to display only the entries with more than a 100 billion USD economy.
-Also, you should log in a file with the entire process of execution named etl_project_log.txt.

-You must create a Python code 'etl_project_gdp.py' that performs all the required tasks.

 ## Initial setup
 The libraries needed for the code are as follows:

-requests - The library used for accessing the information from the URL.
+- requests - The library used for accessing the information from the URL.

-bs4 - The library containing the BeautifulSoup function used for webscraping.
+- bs4 - The library containing the BeautifulSoup function used for webscraping.

-pandas - The library used for processing the extracted data, storing it to required formats and communicating with the databases.
+- pandas - The library used for processing the extracted data, storing it to required formats and communicating with the databases.

-sqlite3 - The library required to create a database server connection.
+- sqlite3 - The library required to create a database server connection.

-numpy - The library required for the mathematical rounding operation as required in the objectives.
+- numpy - The library required for the mathematical rounding operation as required in the objectives.

-datetime - The library containing the function datetime used for extracting the timestamp for logging purposes.
+- datetime - The library containing the function datetime used for extracting the timestamp for logging purposes.